-According to the National Resource Center on Nutrition, recent studies have shown that one out of four seniors suffer from poor nutrition.
-Seniors with varying degrees of malnutrition are found throughout their community – in their own homes, in long-term care facilities and in hospitals.
-There are an estimated one million home bound elders that may be malnourished.
-Between 35 and 50% of the senior residents of long-term care facilities are malnourished.
-As many as 65% of the seniors in hospitals may be malnourished.
-As seniors age, their bodies require fewer calories, but require more protein, calcium, B vitamins and other nutrients that they often don’t get.
-Examine these 20 Super foods for healthy aging and learn about important nutrients they provide to aging brains and bodies.
+According to the National Resource Center on Nutrition, recent studies have shown that one out of four seniors suffers from poor nutrition.
+Seniors with varying degrees of malnutrition are found throughout their community — in their own homes, in long-term care facilities, and in hospitals.
+There are an estimated one million home-bound elders that may be malnourished.
+Between 35 and 50 percent of the senior residents of long-term care facilities are malnourished.
+As many as 65 percent of the seniors in hospitals may be malnourished.
+As seniors age, their bodies require fewer calories but require more protein, calcium, B vitamins, and other nutrients that they often don’t get.
+Examine these 20 superfoods for healthy aging and learn about important nutrients they provide to aging brains and bodies.

-- Beans: Beans are full of protein, vitamins, calcium and fiber.
+- Beans: Beans are full of protein, vitamins, calcium, and fiber.
 Kidney, pinto, black and red beans are all good sources of antioxidants.
-Adding beans to your diet helps cut calories without feeling deprived.
+Adding beans to your diet helps cut calories without making you feel deprived.
 Beans are hearty and are a good alternative to high-fat protein sources like red meat.

 - Greek Yogurt: Greek yogurt is full of probiotics that keep your digestive health in top shape.
 Use Greek yogurt as a substitute for sour cream, or eat it with fruit and honey for a healthy snack.
 As you age, you need more protein to keep your skin healthy and to fight off illness.
 Greek yogurt is a great way to boost your protein levels while avoiding heavy foods like meats.
 “Without a healthy balance of good bacteria from probiotics, too much bad bacteria can build up and cause damage to our immune systems,” says Shane Griffin, a certified nutritional practitioner and founder of Whole Life Balance.

-- Kale: Kale is among the most nutrient dense foods on the plane.
+- Kale: Kale is among the most nutrient-dense foods on the plane.
 Kale has more iron than beef and more vitamin C than an orange.
-Kale has high levels of omega-3 fatty acids that fight arthritis and autoimmune disorders.
+This leafy vegetable also has high levels of omega-3 fatty acids that fight arthritis and autoimmune disorders.
 Kale can help lower your cholesterol and reduce your risk of heart disease.

 - Cocoa: Cocoa can help lower your blood pressure.
-It releases endorphin’s, causing you to feel happy and excited, which is always a plus.
+It releases endorphins, causing you to feel happy and excited, which is always a plus.
 Cocoa provides significant benefits in terms of preventing age-related memory loss in seniors.
-Medical News Today reported that cocoa is possibly instrumental in preventing stroke, as a separate study found that chocolate-eaters were 22% less likely to suffer from stroke than those who didn’t regularly eat chocolate.
+Medical News Today reported that cocoa is possibly instrumental in preventing stroke, as a separate study found that chocolate-eaters were 22 percent less likely to suffer from a stroke than those who didn’t regularly eat chocolate.

 - Olive Oil: A bottle of olive oil lasts about one year.
 After that, the health benefits decrease.
 However, it can improve bone mineralization, preventing and alleviating osteoporosis.
-In the journal Pharmacological Research it states that people who regularly consume olive oil are much less likely to develop cardiovascular diseases, including hypertension (high blood pressure), stroke and hyperlipidemia (high blood cholesterol and triglyceride levels).
+An article in the journal Pharmacological Research states that people who regularly consume olive oil are much less likely to develop cardiovascular diseases, including hypertension (high blood pressure), stroke, and hyperlipidemia (high blood cholesterol and triglyceride levels).

 - Avocado: Eating avocados helps the body absorb other important nutrients.
 They are a great source of omega-3 fatty acids.
 They contain more potassium than bananas and are loaded with fiber.
 They can also lower cholesterol and triglyceride levels.

 - Chia Seeds: Chia seeds provide energy and enhance cognitive performance to keep your body and mind active.
-1 tablespoon has more calcium than a glass of milk, more omega-3’s than salmon and more antioxidants than blueberries.
-Because of its size and subdue favor, Chia seed can be incorporated into the daily diet in a variety of ways.
-Below are some of the common ways to consume Chia seed: Mix Chia seeds into oatmeal, soup, yogurt, or other liquid food.
-Sprinkle Chia seeds over food like salad and rice.
-Blend Chia seed as part of the ingredients for making your favorite cake, waffle or other pastry.
-Add Chia seed to smoothies, juice, tea or coffee.
+One tablespoon has more calcium than a glass of milk, more omega-3s than salmon, and more antioxidants than blueberries.
+Because of their size and subdued favor, Chia seed can be incorporated into the daily diet in a variety of ways.
+Below are some of the common ways to consume Chia seeds:

 - Tea: Drinking 20 ounces of tea every day for two weeks can double the output of the immune system.
 Tea helps fight against free radicals that can damage DNA.

-- Flaxseed: In order to reap the benefits, flaxseed must be ground prior to consuming.
+- Flaxseed: In order to reap the benefits, flaxseed must be ground prior to consumption.
 Very high in fiber, flaxseed can help lower cholesterol and stabilize your blood sugar.

-- Acai Juice: Acai juice is a natural mental stimulate that improves concentration and memory.
+- Acai Juice: Acai juice is a natural mental stimulant that improves concentration and memory.
 Make sure you don’t buy any juice with added sugar.
 Get real acai juice!

 - Walnuts: Walnuts help prevent heart disease and can lower your cholesterol.
-7 walnuts a day is key to reaping the maximum benefits.
+Seven walnuts a day is key to reaping the maximum benefits.

 - Spinach: Just one cup of spinach strengthens the immune system and helps fight infection.
 Spinach is healthiest when juiced, then when cooked, and lastly, when eaten raw.